arundasan91/Linux-Essentials/Create_Volume_Chameleon_Openstack_VM.md

 ```
 sudo mkfs -t ext4 /dev/vdb
 ```
+### Step 3:
-3: Create a new folder to mount the volume.
+Create a new folder to mount the volume.
 ```
 sudo mkdir /mount_point
 ```
+### Step 4:
-4: Backup and copy new lines to /etc/fstab
+Backup and copy new lines to /etc/fstab
 ```
 sudo cp /etc/fstab /etc/fstab.orig
 ```